Vehicle documents drivers need to legally cross international borders in a UK-registered vehicle.

 Government organisations and agencies

-The Health & Safety Executive (HSE) - provides information and advice on controlling risks in the workplace to ensure the protection of people’s health and safety.
+The Health and Safety Executive (HSE) - provides information and advice on controlling risks in the workplace to ensure the protection of people’s health and safety.
 View details of the requirements of the carriage of dangerous goods on the HSE website.

 DVSA - a government agency that provides a range of licensing, testing and enforcement services.
 Find out how to contact DVSA.

 DVLA - facilitates road safety and general law enforcement by maintaining registers of drivers and vehicles, and collects car tax.
 Find out how to contact the DVLA.

 Access a list of insurance brokers, authorised and regulated by the Financial Services Authority, on the British Insurance Brokers’ Association (BIBA) website

 Find out about the Green Card system on the MIB website.

 Find out about driving abroad on the Automobile Association (AA) website.

 Find out about driving abroad on the RAC website.